Daqo New Energy: A Bet on Solar’s Future

 Now it is time to calculate the share price.
 I perform three different calculations that I learned at a Phil Town seminar.
 If you want to make the calculations yourself for this or other stocks, you can do so through the tools page on my website, where you have access to all three calculators for free

-The first is called the Margin of Safety price, which is calculated based on earnings per share (EPS), estimated future EPS growth, and estimated future price-to-earnings ratio (P/E).
+The first is called the Margin of Safety price, which is calculated based on earnings per share (EPS), estimated future EPS growth, and an estimated future price-to-earnings ratio (P/E).
 The minimum acceptable rate of return is 15%.
-I chose to use an EPS of 1,30, which is the adjusted EPS from 2024.
+I chose to use an EPS of 1,30, which is the adjusted EPS from 2024, as EPS was negative in 2025.
 I have selected a projected future EPS growth rate of 8%.
 Finbox expects EPS to grow by 8,1% in the next five years.
 Additionally, I have selected a projected future P/E ratio of 16, which is twice the growth rate.
 This decision is based on Daqo New Energy's historically higher price-to-earnings (P/E) ratio.
 Finally, our minimum acceptable rate of return has already been established at 15%.
 After performing the calculations, we determined the sticker price (also known as fair value or intrinsic value) to be $11,10.
 We want to have a margin of safety of 50%, so we will divide it by 2.
 This means that we want to buy Daqo New Energy at a price of $5,55 (or lower, obviously) if we use the Margin of Safety price.

 Conclusion